seed-solutions/aero-ros-pkg/aero_description/README.md

 - DOF of each upper / lower part
 - Indices of each actuators in stroke and raw commands

+When running `make_contrllers.sh`,
+joint information will be written into `AngleJointNames.hh`.

 ### Angle <-> Stroke